Pug Corgi Mix Facts

 • Outward Hound Hide-a-Squirrel Puzzle toy.
 One of the few toys that don’t give food as a reward, the Outward Hound Puzzle toy is great for those dogs who are leaning into the chubby side and need to burn those calories down.
 Your Pug mixed with Corgi will love this with its squeaky plush toys that resemble a squirrel.
 It uses a combination of shapes, sounds, and textures to keep your pup entertained.
 All you need is to stuff the plushies into the tree trunk and watch it go crazy in trying to pull them out.

-With the Pug Corgi being a bit sensitive and has a tendency to get bored quickly, these toys can help them divert their attention to other stuff and instead keep the dog interested in other things like playing.
+With the Pug Corgi being a bit sensitive and having a tendency to get bored quickly, these toys can help them divert their attention to other stuff and instead keep the dog interested in other things like playing.

 Pug Corgi Mix Training